Why should you measure your RPA project success?

 Should you know all of them?
 Yes.
 You should get familiar with all the metrics below to get a better understanding of what and how can you measure in regard to RPA projects.

 Should you use all of them?
 No. Over-measurement can be worse than no measurement at all.
-When you track too many metrics, you lose focus on what is important and suffer from information overload.
-You should select a handful of metrics and stick to them over a longer period of time.
+When you track too many metrics, you lose focus on what is essential and suffer from information overload.
+You should select a handful of metrics and stick to them over a more extended period of time.

-It can also depend on the type of RPA project you are managing, e.g., for some projects time-related metrics are completely irrelevant (because the process can be executed overnight or there is no set deadline) for others timing may be super important (e.g., due to the tight SLAs.)
+It can also depend on the type of RPA project you are managing, e.g., for some projects, time-related metrics are entirely irrelevant (because the process can be executed overnight or there is no set deadline).
+For others, timing may be super important (e.g., due to the tight SLAs.)

 1. Value of Time Gains (VTG)